Knee anatomy, including muscles, ligament and cartilage

-The knee is a hinge joint that locates between the thigh and the shin.
+The knee is a hinge joint that is located between the thigh and the shin.
 It functions the same as a hinge on a door.
 The knee must be strong to hold a great amount of our body weight.
 Plus, it must be flexible enough to deal with the adaptations made of the ankle and foot.
-Knee pain from yoga are mainly related to one of the ligaments of the knee, or imbalanced muscles or the menisci.
+Knee pain from yoga is mainly related to one of the ligaments of the knee, or imbalanced muscles or the menisci.

 Below is a short overview of the knee anatomy: